droptica/droopler/README.md

 Type `ddev launch` to open the Droopler installation in your browser.

+#### To install Droopler via the command line:

+Type `ddev drush site-install droopler` to install clean Droopler.

-Type `ddev drush site-install droopler && ddev drush cr` to install Droopler via the command line.
+Type `ddev drush site-install droopler install_configure_form.enable_demo_content=1` if you wish to install demo content.

 ## Issues